Why Visit Vanuatu's Mt Yasur Volcano

 Once at the summit, and acclimatised to the fact that an exploding volcano is just metres away, ridge walks along the caldera to the east and the west provide a range of panoramas, all equally impressive.
 Some provide views across the mouth of the volcano to the shining sea beyond, just visible through the smouldering steam.
 Some take you into dips in the caldera rim, so that the explosions of rock and boulders and magma rise higher than the point at which you are standing.
 And at the far western aspect, you can peer down into the core of the volcano, where bubbling, boiling, rolling magma and iridescent red steam evoke comparisons to the gates of hell, or at least to the entry of Mordor.

 We would highly recommend a visit to Mount Yasur Volcano – it is a thrilling experience, worthy of far more hype than it currently receives, and definitely a worthy detour if you are considering a South Pacific itinerary.
-For how to get the most out of your visit, see our (upcoming) following detailed posts:
+For how to get the most out of your visit, see our (some still upcoming) following detailed posts:

 Photographing Mount Yasur Volcano: Part 3 – Image Types & Camera Settings (Still to come)